Yearly Archives: 2018

 Quartzite picks up where sandstone leaves off.
 It’s a metamorphic rock – one that’s been baked into an extra-tough stone by the heat and pressure that only comes from deep burial way down in Earth’s crust.

-From installing large slabs of natural stone in a space to being mindful and using it as a unique detail, this luxury material will rarely go unnoticed.
+From installing large slabs of natural stone in a space to being mindful and using it as a unique detail, this luxury material will rarely go unnoticed in your interior design.

-A strong trend in home design is adding texture to vertical surfaces, by using stacked stone.
-The three-dimensional veneer is made of cut pieces of natural stone that are attached to a backing and installed like tile.
+A strong trend in home design is adding texture to vertical surfaces, such as fireplaces and backsplash.
+Stacked Stone is a three-dimensional veneer is made of cut pieces of natural stone that are attached to a backing and installed like tile.

 Sandstone, by the most basic definition, is any stone that’s made mostly of sand-sized pieces that have been stuck together into a solid rock.
 That loose definition leaves a lot of room for variation.